Azure/doAzureParallel/docs/30-customize-cluster.md

 CMD ["R"]
 ```

 There is no requirement to be debian based.
-For consistence with other pacakges it is recommeneded though.
+For consistency with other pacakges it is recommeneded though.
 Please note though that the container **must be based off a Linux distribution as Windows is not supported**.

 ### List of tested container images